C$ 312 Find Cheap Flights to Sweden

 • Between Stockholm Arlanda Airport and Stockholm Central Station, a shuttle service is offered by the Arlanda express train.
 The station is conveniently located just below the arrival terminals.
 During rush hour, the trains leave every 10 minutes, while at other times, they do so every 15 minutes.

-Top 5 airlines flying to Sweden
+Reviews of the top 5 airlines flying to Sweden

 Need help choosing which airline to fly with from Canada to Sweden?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.